bloomshape/bloomshape.github.io/contact.md

               <h1 class="text-left expertise-header">How Can We Help?</h1>
               <hr/>
               <br/>
-              <p class="box-desc text-left">We are excited about the upcoming launch of RightGuide.
-If you are interested in being a part of the Alpha release or just have a few questions, use the form below to reach out to us.
-We will never spam you!</p>
+              <p class="box-desc text-left">Interested in learning more about our dynamic customer profiles?
+Use the form below to contact our team and we will happily walk your team through our process and methodology.</p>
               <br/>

               <div id='crmWebToEntityForm'>